mihaiconstantin/tariffs/README.md

     <a href="https://www.repostatus.org/#concept"><img src="https://img.shields.io/badge/concept-of_a_plan-blue" alt="Repository status"/></a>
 </p>

-`tariff` is a fantastic tool that lets you impose import tariffs on `R` packages.
-We're going to bring manufacturing BACK to your codebase by making foreign imports more EXPENSIVE!
-Foreign packages have been STEALING our CPU cycles for TOO LONG!
-It's time to put AMERICA FIRST and make importing FAIR and BALANCED again!
-No more free rides for lazy, unoptimized dependencies from overseas.
+`tariff` is a tremendous, absolutely incredible tool—nobody's seen anything like it— that lets you impose BIG, BEAUTIFUL import tariffs on `R` packages.
+For too long, foreign packages have been STEALING our CPU cycles.
+Total disaster.
+We're bringing manufacturing BACK to your codebase by making foreign imports VERY expensive—believe me!
+No more free rides for lazy, bloated, unoptimized dependencies from overseas.
 We're DONE being the global garbage collector.
-Under this new tariff plan, every line of code works for YOU—the hardworking developer!
-We're protecting OUR cycles, OUR memory, and OUR beautiful, beautiful build times.
-Believe me—your imports will never take advantage of you again.
-We're taking control, and we're WINNING like never before!
+Not happening on OUR watch.
+Under this revolutionary new tariff plan, every single line of code works for YOU— the hardworking developer.
+We're protecting OUR cycles, OUR memory, and OUR beautiful, truly beautiful build times.
+Your imports will never, EVER take advantage of you again.
+We're taking control.
+We're putting DOMESTIC CODE FIRST.
+And let me tell you—we're WINNING.
+Big time.
+Like never before.
+It's going to be HUUUGE.
+We're making importing great again!

 <div align="center">
     <img src="man/figures/r-package-tariff-news.jpg" alt="tariff breaking news"/>